Ph1so/Disease-Prediction/README.md

 # Overview

 This repository contains a machine-learning project focused on classifying diseases based on a pool of over 130 symptoms.
-This project aims to develop a model that can accurately predict an individual's disease based on various input features.
+This project aims to develop a model that can accurately predict an individual's disease based on various combinations of symptoms.

 # Dataset